 If you are interested in adoption, please contact your local child and family services agency and a worker will be pleased to go over the process in detail with you.

 It varies depending on the age of the children, whether the child is part of a sibling group, or other factors.

 Please Note: If a child is not placed within a year of your homestudy being approved, an annual homestudy is required, which includes updated checks and medical references.

-Financial assistance may be available for families who adopt a child with special needs that require special services or for families who are adopting more than one child from the same family.
+Financial assistance may be available for families who adopt a child who is a permanent ward and who has special needs that require special services, or for families who are adopting more than one child from the same family.

 There are three types of financial assistance.
-Please see our adoptive rights and support page for more information.
+Please see our adoptive rights and support section for more information.

 If you are interested in becoming a foster parent, you can begin with a phone call to your local General Authority agency.
 A foster care worker will explain the application process to you and discuss whether this would be the right move for you.

 The General Authority provides training opportunities for social workers, foster parents and others on a regular basis.
 Please check out our latest staff and foster parent training calendar for more information.